Activities and opportunities available to students at the annual Canadian Ecotoxicity Workshop:

 1) Student-Mentor Activities

-2) Student Platform and Poster Awards
+2) Student Competitions and Awards

 Volunteer judges will evaluate all poster, platform, and 3MT® presentations entered in these competitions according to CEW-identified criteria.
 A sample judging rubric will be made available shortly, and we encourage students to keep these criteria in mind when preparing their presentations.
 There is also a meme competition, with winners decided by a popular vote, and an award for outstanding BSc and MSc theses!

 (i) Poster and Platform Competition: Are you presenting your research and want valuable feedback as well as a chance to win cash prizes?
 Then sign up to be included in the Student Poster and Student Platform Competition!

 (ii) Playle Award: If you have had your thesis submitted and accepted in the past year, you are eligible to be nominated for the Dr. Richard Playle Award for Outstanding Thesis in Ecotoxicology.
 Two awards (one each at the BSc and MSc level) are awarded annually.
 For more information on eligibility criteria and application deadlines, click here.